cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 to proceed with caution if such a “land grab” is found.

-**Software provenance**: The “software supply chain” is starting to get more attention at time of writing this whitepaper.
-Consider the source for an operator, how it is being installed, and how or why a malicious user may want access to a kubernetes cluster.
+**Software provenance**: The “software supply chain” is starting to get more attention at the time of writing.
+Consider the source for an operator, how it is being installed, and how or why a malicious user may want access to a Kubernetes cluster.
 Spend a few minutes reviewing an installation script before running it.
 While the kubectl command supports the ability to apply a yaml script directly from the public Internet (e.g `kubectl create -f